uniprot-pdbe/eccb2018/Uniprot-webcomponents/README.md

-Prot webcomponents are publicly available within a github repository and each adapter has an example.
+UniProt webcomponents are publicly available within a github repository and each adapter has an example.
 Therefore to see html examples goto: https://github.com/ebi-webcomponents and explore the examples.

 Notes: